entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 ## EntandoApp

 An EntandoApp is a Deployment of a Docker image that hosts an Entando and Java based web application.
-Entando offers two standard images that can be used, but generally we expect our customers to provide their own images here.
+Entando offers two standard images that can be used, but generally we expect our customers to provide their images here.
 An EntandoApp Deployment packages three images into a single Pod: the Entando App Image in question, AppBuilder and Component Manager.

 ### Overview